Course Code: 4dm

 In this lesson, you'll dive into modeling by exploring one the easiest types of word problems: a part-whole word problem.
 You'll begin with simple problems and work your way up to trickier ones, ending up by modeling partitive and quotitive word problems.
 As you go along, you'll get plenty of practice building your own models and using them to find solutions.
 In addition, the lesson will offer helpful tips for getting all of your students involved in your model-drawing sessions.

 Tom has three times as many apples as Nguyen.
 Nguyen has six more apples than Beth.
 How can you figure out how many apples they each have?
 With modeling, of course!
-Today, you'll explore comparison problems involving addition, multiplication, or both.
+In this lesson, you'll explore comparison problems involving addition, multiplication, or both.
 By the time you're done, you'll be solving the trickiest problems with ease—and have a good grasp on how to combine functions in a single model.

 In this lesson, you'll add to your toolbox of skills by exploring two new model-drawing techniques: unit-shifting and subdividing.
 These skills are invaluable when you're modeling complex problems, and you'll find out how to use them separately and in combination.
 In addition, the lesson will talk about the importance of teaching perseverance as your students work on increasingly challenging problems.